 Nationally recognized for cross-sector successes in philanthropy, education and technology.
 Currently leading the Aspen Institute Socrates Program, a global education forum for emerging leaders.
 Previous leadership roles with the Bill and Melinda Gates Foundation, Business Roundtable, National Alliance for Public Charter Schools and the IBM Corporation.

-Cordell has been honored as an Eisenhower Foundation Fellow to China, a White House Champion of Change for Computer Science Education, designated as a “40 under 40” by business and civic organizations in Washington State and Tennessee, selected as a Robert Bosch Foundation Fellow for Young American Leaders, and a Broad Foundation Resident in Urban Education.
-In Chattanooga, he served on the boards of the United Way of Greater Chattanooga and Siskin Hospital for Physical Rehabilitation.
-Cordell works with entrepreneurs and artists interested in social justice and speaks on innovation in the education and workforce industry at conferences.
+Honors include an Eisenhower Foundation Fellowship to China, designation as a White House Champion of Change for Computer Science Education, designation as a “40 under 40” by business and civic organizations in Washington State and Tennessee, selection as a Robert Bosch Foundation Fellow for Young American Leaders, and a Broad Foundation Resident in Urban Education.
+Board service includes the Advisory Council for the Center for Democracy and Technology, the Alumni Council for Cultural Vistas and the Blockchain start-up Injii.
+He previously served on the boards of the United Way of Greater Chattanooga, United Way of King County, Downtown Seattle YMCA and the Siskin Hospital for Physical Rehabilitation.